Tanzania to pass laws next week to renegotiate minerals contracts

-DAR ES SALAAM/NAIROBI Tanzania's parliament should pass legislation next week that would allow it to force mining and energy companies to renegotiate their contracts, the justice minister said on Friday.
+DAR ES SALAAM/NAIROBI (Reuters) - Tanzania's parliament should pass legislation next week that would allow it to force mining and energy companies to renegotiate their contracts, the justice minister said on Friday.

 "Yes, we expect parliament to pass the three bills next week," Tanzania's Justice and Constitutional Affairs Minister, Palamagamba Kabudi, told Reuters.